Annealed Leap-Point Sampler for Multimodal Target Distributions: Background and Motivation

 Overcoming these problems and developing a practically applicable algorithm is the motivation behind this work.
-The most significant novelty in this work is that an annealing approach (i.e.\ $\beta>1$) is adopted to reduce the skew of any particular mode, making it appear approximately Gaussian.
-From Figure \ref{fig:ALPSintuition1} (a) and (b) we can clearly see the effect of reducing skew by annealing.
-This greatly facilitates the design of a Markov chain that has efficient inter-modal mixing properties (in practice we use a mode-hopping independence Metropolis Hastings sampler).
+The most significant novelty in this work is that an annealing approach (i.e. powers\ $\beta>1$) is adopted to reduce the skew of any particular local component, making it appear approximately Gaussian.
+From the upper two plots in Figure \ref{fig:ALPSintuition1} we can clearly see the effect of reducing skew by annealing.
+This greatly facilitates the design of a Markov chain that has efficient inter-modal mixing properties (in practice we use a mode-hopping independence Metropolis-Hastings sampler).

 We shall show that this ambitious plan can be accomplished by giving detailed methodology and supporting theory that demonstrates its robustness in high dimensional contexts.
-In particular we shall see that this annealing approach can be carried out without an increase in computational complexity in comparison to standard tempering methods.
+In particular, we demonstrate that the proposed annealing strategy achieves linear mixing-time scaling in dimension, addressing regimes in which standard tempering methods may exhibit exponentially slow convergence, e.g. \citet{woodard2009sufficient}.